Chengying Feng PT, BSc, BEd, MEd, MSc

 Chengying has practiced Taekwondo for 9 years and has don 4 certification.
 She has worked as a Physical Education teacher in a high school for four years.

-In her spare time, Chengying enjoys reading books, going to gym and outdoor activities.
+In her spare time, Chengying enjoys reading books, going to gym and engaging in outdoor activities.